joomla/accessibility/docs/tutorials/tools_color.md

 Note that neither of these algorithms are W3C recommendations (at least not yet), but they are still useful for determining if a combination of text and background colours is likely to cause problems for people with colour blindness or other visual impairments.

+Choosing the right tools from such an extensive list can be difficult, especially for beginners.
+We encourage you to get acquainted with them.
+Short quotes will help you find out about their functions.

 Below you will find a list of tools that help you choose the right color for your pages.

 ## Color finder tools